Served Sentences

 Krasnoyarsk Territory, Kirov Region

 "December is now my favorite month," said Andrey Stupnikov, anticipating his release.
 The long-awaited day came on December 15, 2025.
-His first moments of freedom were shared with his wife Olga and their friends, who last saw each other outside prison about 4.5 years ago.
+He shared his first moments of freedom with his wife Olga and their friends, who last saw him outside prison about 4.5 years ago.

-Andrey served his sentence in Penal Colony No. 5 in Kirovo-Chepetsk.
+Andrey served his sentence in penal colony No. 5 in Kirovo-Chepetsk.
 During his imprisonment, Stupnikov was hospitalized twice.
-The believer described that period as one of the most difficult: "Everything seemed to coincide," he said, "the most serious health problems and the greatest pressure from the facility's staff.
-For two months they recorded all sorts of [artificially created] violations, issued reprimands, and conducted additional searches in the cell."
-Some of the fabricated penalties even made Andrey and those around him smile: "Later, many joked that I was probably the only person who had never smoked but was written up for 'smoking in a prohibited area.'
+The believer described that period as one of the hardest.
+"Everything came at the same time," he said, "the most serious health problems and immense pressure from the prison staff.
+For two months they recorded all sorts of [concocted] violations, issued reprimands, and conducted additional searches in the cell."
+Andrey and those around him even found some of the fabricated penalties amusing: "Later, many joked that I was probably the only person who had never smoked but was reprimanded for 'smoking in a prohibited area.'
 We understood it was completely unfair, but we had to learn to react calmly."

-Stupnikov worked in the sewing workshop six days a week.
-To restore his emotional strength, read the Bible, and pray in peace, Andrey would wake up at 4--5 a.m.
-Also, because he was convicted under a serious article, the administration placed him on a preventive register as "prone to escape."
-For him, this meant checks every two hours, including at night.
+Stupnikov worked in the sewing workshop 6 days a week.
+Andrey would get up between 4 and 5 a. m. to read the Bible, pray in peace and recover emotionally.
+Also, because he was sentenced under an article for a serious crime, the administration placed him under preventive monitoring as "liable to escape."
+This meant that he was checked every 2 hours, including at night.

-Bible education and a sense of humor helped Andrey endure the hardships of imprisonment.
+Bible training and a sense of humor helped Andrey endure the hardships of imprisonment.
 He noted that it was important for him to behave confidently, "like a victor, not a victim."
-Over time, his conduct earned him respect from the administration and other inmates, who addressed him by his full name and patronymic.
-One of them described Stupnikov as "a man with a capital M." The head of the colony repeatedly told Andrey: "If Jehovah's Witnesses are working, you don't have to worry about the quality of the work."
+Over time, his conduct earned him respect from the administration and other inmates, who addressed him by his name and patronymic.
+One of them described Stupnikov as "a man with a capital M." The head of the colony often said to Andrey: "If Jehovah's Witnesses are working, there's no need to worry about the quality."

-Andrey's persecution also affected his wife.
+Andrey's prosecution also affected his wife.
 "We've been married for 32 years.
-During that time, we became like one person and never parted for long.
-Because of the separation, half of me seemed to stop existing.
+During that time, we became like one and were never apart for long.
+Due to the separation, half of me seemed to stop existing.
 I was afraid I would give up.
-During the day, I tried to keep busy with various tasks, but the evening and night were a torture by loneliness," Olga Stupnikova said about that period of her life.
+During the day, I tried to keep busy with various tasks, but evenings and nights I was tortured by loneliness," Olga Stupnikova said about that period of her life.
 The pain of separation was worsened by the thought that all correspondence with her imprisoned husband was censored.
-"Extended visits every three months were a great support for us," Olga recalls.
+"Extended visits every 3 months were a great support for us," Olga recalls.
 "Only there could we talk about what was dear and important to us."

-In the Krasnoyarsk Territory, a total of 36 Jehovah's Witnesses have faced criminal prosecution; at present, six men remain behind bars, including elderly ones.
+In the Krasnoyarsk Territory, a total of 36 Jehovah's Witnesses are facing criminal prosecution; at present, 6 men remain behind bars, including elderly ones.

 Case History

 In July 2018, FSB officers arrested engineer Andrey Stupnikov at the Krasnoyarsk airport.
-The next day, an investigator opened the first criminal case in the region under an extremist article against him for reading the Bible and praying together with friends.
-He spent 337 days in a pre-trial detention center, 124 days under house arrest and about 2 years under a ban on certain actions.
-In February 2020, Andrey Stupnikov’s case went to court, and in June 2021 he was sentenced to 6 years in a general regime colony.
-The appeal upheld this sentence, and the believer was sent to a penal colony in the Kirov region to serve his sentence.
-In August 2022, the cassation court upheld the decision of the appellate instance.
+The next day, an investigator initiated a criminal case under an article for extremism against him for reading the Bible and praying together with friends — the first in the region.
+He spent 337 days in a pretrial detention center, 124 days under house arrest and about 2 years under a ban on certain actions.
+In February 2020, Andrey Stupnikov’s case went to court, and in June 2021 he was sentenced to 6 years in penal colony.
+The court of appeal upheld this verdict, and the believer was sent to a penal colony in the Kirov Region to serve his sentence.
+In August 2022, the court of cassation upheld the decision of the court of appeal.
 In December 2025, Andrey was released, having fully served the sentence imposed.

 Timeline